 ‘Fashion : Master Death!
 Master Death!‘Leopardi, ‘Dialogue between fashion and Death.’

-Fashion prescribes the ritual by which the fetish which is the commodity will be worshipped; Grandville extends its authority from the everyday object to the cosmos at large.
+Fashion prescribes the ritual by which the commodity as fetish will be worshipped; Grandville extends its authority from the everyday object to the cosmos at large.
 In driving it to excess he reveals its true nature.
 It joins the living body with the inorganic world.
 With regards to the living it defends the rights of the corpse.
 Thus the fetishism which is subject to the sex-appeal of the inorganic is its vital nerve.
-Grandeville’s fantasies correspond to that spirit of fashion –the type that Appolinaire traced in an image:
+Grandeville’s fantasies correspond to that spirit of fashion –the type that Apollinaire traced in an image:

 ‘Any material from the natural world can now be used in the making of women’s clothing.
 I saw a charming dress made of corks … porcelain, earthenware and painted stone have suddenly appeared in the art of dress … shoes are being made from Venetian glass and hats in Baccarat crystal.’